-Intermediate (Levels 3 & 4) - Choose one of the following activities from Unit 3 or Unit 4 of the project book:
+Intermediate (50155) Levels 3 & 4) - Choose one of the following activities from Unit 3 or Unit 4 of the project book:

 - Exhibit should include two clothing items that were previously a part of your wardrobe that still fit but you don't wear anymore and pair them with something new to make them wearable again.
 Also include a report that explains why the garment was not being worn and what you did to transform it into a wearable garment again.
 OR - Exhibit should include at least five pieces of clothing that exhibitor can mix and match to create multiple outfits.
-Include a poster or report that includes a clothing inventory AND describes what you have learned by completing this activity.
-OR
+Include a poster or report that includes a clothing inventory AND

-- Exhibit should include garment you purchased along with a poster or report that 1) includes a wardrobe inventory which indicates why you selected the garment you did, clothing budget, and cost of garment; OR 2) explains how advertising influences clothing purchases, making a distinction between wants and needs; and how the purchase of this garment compliments and/or extends your wardrobe.
+- describes what you have learned by completing this activity.
+Please bring at least one complete outfit from the selected clothing to display and model for the judge.
+OR - Exhibit should include garment you purchased along with a poster or report that 1) includes a wardrobe inventory which indicates why you selected the garment you did, clothing budget, and cost of garment; OR 2) explains how advertising influences clothing purchases, making a distinction between wants and needs; and how the purchase of this garment compliments and/or extends your wardrobe.
 OR - Exhibit should include garment you purchased along with a poster or report that 1) describes a cost comparison of this item completed by the exhibitor when purchasing the garment; should include variety of shopping options and/or price tracking at stores over a period of time; OR 2) provides a quality comparison rating the specific clothing item purchased based on care, construction, cost and unique features; should include construction quality details, design features that influenced selection, cost per wearing, and garment care.

-Advanced (Levels 5 & 6) - Choose one of the following activities from Unit 5 or Unit 6 of the project book:
+Advanced (50156) (Levels 5 & 6) - Choose one of the following activities from Unit 5 or Unit 6 of the project book:

 - Exhibit should include garment you purchased along with a poster or report that summarizes care requirements not only for this garment but also for garments made of other natural and synthetic fibers; exhibit should also include a care cost analysis for garments of different fibers.
 OR - Exhibit should include garment you purchased which you have repaired or altered along with a poster or report that provides a clothing inventory list which includes cost savings for repaired items as compared to purchasing replacement garments. - Exhibit should include multiple garments you purchased along with a poster or report that provides plans and commentary for a fashion show that would capture the attention of an audience.
 Fashion show plans should identify target audience, include show venue, purpose of the show, and logistical plan for the fashion show.
 This should also include a financial plan.
-Exhibitor should be prepared to demonstrate modeling skills.
+Exhibitor should be prepared to demonstrate modeling skills and bring at least one garment to display and wear.